aurovrata/post-my-contact-form-7/README.txt

 == Changelog ==

 = 1.3.0 =
+* added filter 'cf7_2_post_form_values' to filter values loaded in form
+* swapped jquery select2 for of chosen plugin
+* added filter 'cf7_2_post_form_append_output' to allow custom scripts to be appended to forms
 * added functionality to map taxonomies belonging to other existing posts
 * introduced a save button in the cf7 elements to build draft submission forms
 * fixed some minor bugs resulting from cf7 plugin update
 * improved loading of mapped forms
 * make use of 'do_shortcode_tag' filter introduced in WP4.7
+* introduced a custom js event 'cf7Mapped' on the form to ensure custom scripts don't fire too early.

 = 1.2.0 =